8-4: Podcast

 8-4 hosts a bi-weekly podcast dedicated to "Japan, video games, and Japanese video games", known as 8-4 Play.
-It is hosted by the "8-4some" consisting of Mark MacDonald, John Ricciardi, Sarah Podzorski, and Justin Epperson.
+The main hosts include Mark MacDonald, John Ricciardi, Tina Carter, and Gabriel Deleone.
+Former hosts include Sarah Podzorski (now of MinnMax) and Justin Epperson.
 Being located in Tokyo, 8-4 has the opportunity to attend and share news about many Japanese video game industry events such as Tokyo Game Show, Capcom's Captivate, and Grasshopper Manufacture's Hoppers.
 As 1UP.com and EGM alumni, they maintain many of their video game journalism connections including James Mielke (now of Q Entertainment), Shane Bettenhausen (Ignition Entertainment), and David Abrams (Cheap Ass Gamer), who make regular appearances as guests on the show.
 They also occasionally have prominent designers as guests such as Tetsuya Mizuguchi and Akira Yamaoka.
 Since 2012, episodes of the podcast have been hosted on Giant Bomb.
 Following the 2011 Tōhoku earthquake and tsunami, 8-4 was involved in both Grasshopper Manufacture's Grasstream 2 charity event and Play For Japan: The Album, headed by Akira Yamaoka.